charlesbenfer/charlesbenfer.github.io/_posts/2025-9-6-xgboost-win-probability-calculator.md

 ### Bayesian Alternative

-I also implemented a Bayesian model using PyMC for situations requiring uncertainty quantification:
+I also implemented a Bayesian model using PyMC.
+From what I understand, the Bayesian approach is the industry standard, and was my original idea when starting this project:

 ```python
 with pm.Model() as bayesian_model: